Our History

 Although Marin Lodge received its Charter during October, much ground work had been done during the preceding nine months to successfully reach this accomplishment, beginning on the evening of February 1, 1868.
 On that date, at eight o'clock, nineteen gentlemen recognized each other as Master Masons in good standing in Short's Hall, located on the southwest corner of Fourth and C Streets in San Rafael.
 Brother Henry McCrea was called to the chair while Brother Solomon Bear was selected to act as Secretary.
 The first order of business was the appointment of a committee to produce a proper room in which to hold meetings of the proposed lodge.

-At the second meeting, held in Short's Hall on February 15th, a room was procured in the San Rafael Hotel, located on the south side of Fourth Street between C and D Streets, known as Angellotti Hall at the rental rate of $300 per year with the proviso that the hall be put in proper order for a Lodge room and that the rent being sometime in the month of April.
+At the second meeting, held in Short's Hall on February 15th, a room was procured in the San Rafael Hotel, located on the south side of Fourth Street between C and D Streets, known as Angellotti Hall at the rental rate of $300 per year with the provison that the hall be put in proper order for a Lodge room and that the rent being sometime in the month of April.
 At this meeting a committee was appointed to solicit and receive contributions to defray the necessary expenses of organizing a lodge.

 On March 4th, at the third meeting, and following considerable discussion, "Marin" was adopted as the name of the proposed lodge.
-Officers to be named in the petition for Dispensation were chosen to be: William N. Anderson, Master; Oliver Irwin, Senior Warden, and William L. Barnard, Junior Warden.
+Officers to be named in the petition for Dispensation were chosen to be: William N. Anderson, Master; Oliver Irwin, Senior Warden; and William L. Barnard, Junior Warden.

 Funds in the amount of $590.00 had been subscribed and paid by May 1st, the date of the fourth and last meeting to be held in Short's Hall, as it was reported that the lodge room had been put in order and was suitable for occupancy.
 A petition was ordered to be prepared and presented to Occidental Lodge No. 22 of San Francisco with a request that a recommendation be made to Grand Lodge for the issuance of a dispensation for the formation of a new lodge.